Following the launch of its Argentinian service, the budget airline has no plans to stop growing.

 Norwegian has long offered Wi-Fi on its short haul flights and this will be coming long-haul planes too.
 There will even be a free option, most likely speed limited or supported by ads.
 Passengers will be able to pay to upgrade speed to stream movies and TV shows.

-Norwegian's plans for future london routes include increasing the frequency to Buenos Aires, Los Angeles and Fort Lauderdale, with ambitions to secure enough airport slots to run a New York service up to three times per day.
+Norwegian's plans for future London Gatwick routes include increasing the frequency to Buenos Aires, Los Angeles and Fort Lauderdale, with ambitions to secure enough airport slots to run a New York service up to three times per day.

 Huge global ambitions